 “I always thought that the more inventory we had, the better we were taking care of our customers.
 I had no idea that too much inventory hurts the business and the balance sheet.
 On top of that, I learned that if the sales team doesn’t forecast well and we end up with too much inventory it impacts our working capital and if our working capital isn’t strong our cash flow is poor.
 It’s like a business is a living breathing system.”

 In summary, Business Acumen skills are more important now than ever before.
-The new reality of virtual learning has provided an incredible opportunity to scale learning in ways that we only have dreamt of.
-Simulation-centric learning enables organizations to develop Business Acumen competencies efficiently and at great scale.
+The new reality of virtual learning has provided an incredible opportunity to scale learning in ways that we only have dreamt of. business simulation-centric learning enables organizations to develop business skills competencies efficiently and at great scale.